 Introduction to engineering thermodynamics.
 First law, second law system and control volume analyses; properties and behavior of pure substances; application to thermodynamic systems operating in a steady state and transient processes.
 Heat transfer mechanisms.
 Typical power producing cycles and refrigerators.
-Ideal gas mixtures and moist air applications.

-ME 240.
+MECHENG 240.
 Introduction to Dynamics and Vibrations